James Job Holland

-James Job Holland (1841 – 31 August 1922) was a Liberal Party Member of Parliament in Auckland, New Zealand, and the mayor of Auckland from 1893 to 1896.
+James Job Holland (1841 – 31 August 1922) was a Liberal Party Member of Parliament for the City of Auckland and mayor of the City of Auckland from 1893 to 1896.

 Biography

 Early life

-Born in Leicester, England, Holland emigrated to New Zealand in 1860, settling in Auckland in 1864 after spending time in the Otago gold fields and serving as a sergeant with the Militia in the Waikato during the New Zealand Wars.
+Born in Leicester, England, Holland trained as a builder under his father before emigrating to New Zealand in 1860, settling in Auckland in 1864 after spending time in the Otago gold fields and serving as a sergeant with the Militia in the Waikato during the New Zealand Wars.
 He established a building and contracting business, and was prominent in many civic and charitable bodies in Auckland.
 He was a member of Manchester Unity, an Oddfellow and a Freemason.
 In 1864, Holland married Agnes Melvin MacKenzie, daughter of Duncan MacKenzie, of Glasgow, and the couple went on to have three daughters and three sons.
+In 1900, Holland was president of the Auckland Builders and Contractors Union of Employers.

 Political career

 In 1886, Holland was elected as city councillor for the city's Eastern Ward.
 He also served two terms on the Auckland Harbour Board and was for some years a member of the Hospital Board.
 Later, in 1893 he was elected Mayor of Auckland City serving for three years.